woonsango/SAIL/readme.md

 ### Evaluation

 We provide evaluation scripts in `scripts/llava_eval_scripts`.
-Update the dataset path and run the evaluation to test the model's performance.
+Download the evaluation dataset following [here](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md) and update the dataset path for each task bash script, then run the evaluation to test the model's performance.

+## Acknowledgement

+This project is based on [open_clip](https://github.com/mlfoundations/open_clip/tree/main), [DreamLIP](https://github.com/zyf0619sjtu/DreamLIP) and [LLaVA](https://github.com/haotian-liu/LLaVA/tree/main) , we appreicate their great work!